C1appy/Discord.js-SelectMenus/Menu.md

 **Make sure to change** `./Handlers/SelectMenus` **to the path where you have it**

-Once done make a new folder in your main directory named `SelectMenus` and then add all your select menus value in there they can be in folders for keeping stuff neat.
+Once done make a new folder in your main directory named `SelectMenus` and then add all your Select Menu Values in there they can be in folders for keeping stuff neat.

 **To use this**